nf-core/scrnaseq/docs/usage.md

 #### Config file and index

 Cellranger-arc needs a reference index directory that you can provide with `--cellranger_index`.
-Be aware, you can use for cellranger-arc the same index you use for cellranger [see](https://kb.10xgenomics.com/hc/en-us/articles/4408281606797-Are-the-references-interchangeable-between-pipelines).
+Be aware, you can use for cellranger-arc the same index you use for cellranger ((see](https://kb.10xgenomics.com/hc/en-us/articles/4408281606797-Are-the-references-interchangeable-between-pipelines)).
 Yet, a cellranger-arc index might include additional data (e.g., TF binding motifs).
-Therefore, please check first if you have to create a new cellranger-arc index ([see here](https://support.10xgenomics.com/single-cell-multiome-atac-gex/software/pipelines/latest/advanced/references) for more information)
+Therefore, please first check if you have to create a new cellranger-arc index ([see here](https://support.10xgenomics.com/single-cell-multiome-atac-gex/software/pipelines/latest/advanced/references) for more information)

 If you decide to create a cellranger-arc index, then you need to create a config file to generate the index.
 The pipeline can do this autmatically for you if you provide a `--fasta`, `--gtf`, and an optional `--motif` file.
-However, you can also decide to provide your own config file with `--cellrangerarc_config`, then you also have to specify with `--cellrangerarc_reference` the reference genome name that you have used and stated as genome: [""] in your config file.
+However, you can also decide to provide your own config file with `--cellrangerarc_config`, then you also have to specify with `--cellrangerarc_reference` the reference genome name that you have used and stated as *genome:* in your config file.

 ## Running the pipeline